A Buttery White Wine

 John has been a hobbyist winemaker for several years, with a few friends who are winery owners.
 He writes mostly about winemaking topics for newer home vintners.

-As someone who loves wine, I have always been captivated by the realm of effervescent wines.
-Their bubbly nature, celebratory Read more
+Is there still a demand for wine coolers?
+As someone who loves wine, I have always been curious about this.
+Read more